Cellular vs. Satellite: Which Is Best for Your Business?

 How They Work

 Cell phones use land-based towers to transmit signals and send and receive data.
 When you hear the word “cellular network,” it refers to a group of cell towers.
-Your cell phone works by sending and receiving signals from the nearest tower in the network and often depends on the area you’re in.
+Your cell phone works by sending and receiving signals from the nearest network tower often, depending on your area.
 When you find yourself in an area with a weak signal, this usually means that either the cell tower is too far away or there are no cell towers in your area.

-Satellite phones, on the other hand, don’t require towers to transmit signals.
+On the other hand, satellite phones don’t’ require towers to transmit signals.
 Instead, they rely on satellites that orbit the Earth, sending signals to a nearby land-based station or gateway.
 Then, the signal goes to the phone.
 This makes them useful in isolated or remote areas.

 Functionality

 In terms of functionality, each type of phone has its advantages and disadvantages.
 Cell phones have a variety of uses.
-They can be used to make and receive calls as well as take photos to surf the web.
-However, in case of an emergency where you would need to call from an isolated or remote area, you may not be able to rely on a cell phone.
-While they’re mainly used for telephonic communication, satellite phones are more useful in emergencies like power outages and situations where you may have little to no signal.
+They can be used to make and receive calls and take photos to surf the web.
+However, in an emergency where you would need to call from an isolated or remote area, you may be unable to rely on a cell phone.
+While they’re’ mainly used for telephonic communication, satellite phones are more useful in emergencies like power outages and situations with little to no signal.
 However, brands that sell satellite phones are releasing newer versions that come with additional features.
-For instance, Iridium push-to-talk products have the ability to send and receive text messages and use certain hotspots to access the internet.
+For instance, Iridium’s push-to-talk products can send and receive text messages and use certain hotspots to access the internet.

 Coverage

-Satellite phones have a distinct advantage over cell phones when it comes to coverage.
-Cell towers often have a relatively short range, so it requires a good number of towers to create a large and stable network.
-Not only is it difficult and time consuming, but it can also be costly and, in most cases, even impossible to construct them in remote areas.
+Satellite phones have a distinct advantage over cell phones in terms of coverage.
+Cell towers often have a relatively short range, so creating a large and stable network requires many towers.
+Not only is it difficult and time-consuming, but it can also be costly and, in most cases, even impossible to construct them in remote areas.

-Satellite beams, on the other hand, cover larger areas and don’t require any towers.
+Satellite beams cover larger satellite beams and don’t require any towers.

 Cost

 Compared with cellular networks, satellites are more expensive to build, maintain, and deploy into orbit.
-However, these costs have gone down in recent years, making them more accessible than in the past.
-This is why people or companies that don’t use this option often make use of rental plans.
+However, these costs have decreased in recent years, making them more accessible than in the past.
+This is why people or companies that don’t use this option often use rental plans.

-However, it’s important to consider that satellite phones can be handy, especially in emergencies with no other means to stay in touch.
+However, it’s important to consider that satellite phones can be handy, especially in emergencies when no other means of contact are available.

 Which Is Better for My Business?

-At the end of the day, it all comes down to your preference and what your business needs.
-If you or your employees work in an office setting and don’t have any regular urgent situations, you can continue using cell phones and other mobile devices to stay in touch.
-On the other hand, if your business involves employees needing to travel to isolated areas and remote areas, a satellite phone will prove useful in the long run.
-You can also consider having both in your business, using cell phones as a regular means of communication and a satellite phone in case of emergency.
+It all comes down to your preference and what your business needs.
+If you or your employees work in an office setting and have no regular urgent situations, you can continue using cell phones and other mobile devices to stay in touch.
+On the other hand, if your business involves employees needing to travel to isolated and remote areas, a satellite phone will prove useful in the long run.
+You can also consider having cell phones and satellite phones in your business for regular communication in an emergency.

 Jessica J. Underwood